Set Current Location

 In the shadow of downtown, this bucolic expanse is a constant reminder of the city's history.
 Dating from the 1850s, the cemetery was the final destination for all Atlantans until 1884, when private burial grounds began appearing throughout the city.
 The oldest section is near the main entrance, where legendary golfer Bobby Jones and author Margaret Mitchell are interred, although locating Mitchell's plain headstone can be a challenge.
 A brochure from the cemetery office will help you find famous graves and interesting sections.
 Tours are offered March through October.

 A few blocks to the east of downtown, the Sweet Auburn neighborhood is home to the birthplace of America's most influential Civil Rights leader.
-Operated by the National Park Service, this historic site contains Dr. King's boyhood home, his crypt and the Ebenezer Baptist Church where Dr. King and his father were both pastors.
+Operated by the National Park Service, this historic site contains Dr. King's boyhood home, his tomb and the Ebenezer Baptist Church where Dr. King and his father were both pastors.
 The district was designated a National Historic Landmark in 1977.
 This collective of historic monuments invokes poignant memories of Martin Luther King Jr., and the indelible mark that he has left on the American Civil Rights Movement.
 This historic site is home to many other monuments like King Center, the Ebenezer Baptist Church, the Prince Hall and a statue of the world-revered Mahatma Gandhi.
-The Visitor Center of the site shelters an insightful museum which sheds light on the legacy of Dr. King, and the site, as a whole, has also hosted nationally-significant events.
+The Visitor Center of the site shelters an insightful museum which sheds light on the legacy of Dr. King.

 This National Historic Landmark was built in 1929 as a Shrine temple, but through most of its storied history, it has served as Atlanta's premier theatrical venue.
 The Fox Theater is a marvel of Middle Eastern Revival architecture that spans a full city block, it is one of the largest theaters built in America during the golden age of the movies.
 Today, the theater maintains a steady schedule of Broadway shows, operas, symphonic performances and rock concerts.
 Tours are available, but the best way to experience the Fox Theatre is through a night on the town.